ScottZimmerman/SER2018/README.md

 ![Poster Image](https://github.com/ScottZimmerman/SER2018/blob/master/SER_2018_Poster.png)

-# Important!
-This project is undergoing frequent updates during June 2018 as we finish testing additional features and generalizations that will make the code easier to use.
-Star this repo and check back often!

 # Overview
 This walkthrough details the steps for running the jobs outlined in the poster above.
 There are three types of jobs: Feature distribution, feature importance and feature search jobs.